 If there is a problem we want to resolve it by communicating clearly and encouraging everyone to behave responsibly.

-- disperse gatherings of seven or more people who aren’t from the same household
+- disperse gatherings of people who aren’t from the same household

 - remove a person from a gathering to their home